Yangon Circular Railway: History

-Yangon Circular Railway was built in the 1930s by the British.
+Yangon Circular Railway was built in the 1930s during the British colonial rule.
 The line was double tracked in 1954.

 In July 2011, the Ministry of Rail Transportation announced that it intended to privatize the Yangon Circular Railway, since the government-run system operates at a loss for the government, with monthly operating costs about 260 million kyats and monthly revenues about 42 million kyats.
 Ticket prices have been kept low because of ministry subsidies.

 In December 2012, Japan International Cooperation Agency began its collaboration with Yangon City Development Committee to develop a master plan for the Greater Yangon region, including the issue of public transport.
 In 2015 air conditioned coaches were introduced with a slightly higher ticket cost, but these did not last long, and by mid 2016 air conditioning was no longer available.

 Myanma Railways has had plans for a major upgrade for the Circle Line since 2012.
 It is to be funded in large part by a $212 million loan from Japan's development agency.
 The hope is for all of the coaches and engines to be replaced by 2020, along with automation of the signaling systems and replacement of the aging tracks.
 The frequency of trains would be increased from the current two per hour.
 In December, 2020, a contract was awarded to a consortium of Japan's Mitsubishi and Spain's CAF to provide 11 six-car diesel powered trains with the aim of reducing the travel time of the full loop from 170 to 110 minutes.

 In February 2024, the first CAF built train was delivered to Myanmar, and subsequently begun testing.